xiaolingis/cesium-tile-draco/README.md

 needed for rendering, including those already belonging to the parent tiles.
 In other words this mode instructs Cesium to only visualize this tile and not the points contained in its parent too.

-As a consequence in gocesiumtiler `ADD` mode results in smalled disk space as there are no duplicate points stored across LODs.
+As a consequence in cesium_tiler `ADD` mode results in smalled disk space as there are no duplicate points stored across LODs.
 Plus it is faster.
 In theory `REPLACE` mode might however be more memory and network efficient as Cesium can only visualize and load the required tile for the given LOD and not also the parent tiles, but this highly depends on how the Cesium Viewer settings have been configured.
 For this reason `ADD` mode is the default and suggested one, but one can specify `REPLACE` mode